BeneKurz/Toodledo2Joplin/README.md

 Put the Name of the Toodeldo Backup file into the Variable TOKEN_FILE and put Toodeldo Backup file into the same folder as the main script.
 Put the API_TOKEN is created from the Joplin Desktop App into the Variable TOKEN_FILE

-Start the script, goot luck!
+Start the script, good luck!

+If You find a problem, please open an issue.

+Bene Kurz